RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 alwaysopen: false
 categories: ["RS"]
 ---
-When a master shard fails, a slave shard is automatically changed to a master shard to maintain data availability.
+When a master shard fails, a slave shard is automatically promoted to a master shard to maintain data availability.
 If there are no other slave shards in the database, this creates a single point of failure until a new slave shard is manually created.

-To automatically avoid this single point of failure, you can configure the database to automatically create a new slave shard as in this example flow:
+To automatically avoid this single point of failure, you can configure the cluster to automatically relocate the slave shard to another available node.
+In practice, slave relocation creates a new slave shard and replicates the data from the master shard to the new slave shard.
+For example:

 1. Node:2 has a master shard and node:3 has the corresponding the slave shard.
-2. Node:2 fails and triggers a failover so that the slave shard on node:3 is promoted to master.
+1. Node:2 fails and triggers a failover.
+1. The slave shard on node:3 is promoted to master.
-3. If slave HA is enabled, a new slave shard is created on an available node that that does not also have the master shard.
+1. If slave HA is enabled, a new slave shard is created on an available node that that does not also have the master shard.
+1. The data from the master shard is replicated to the new slave shard.

-Note: If slave HA is enabled for a master shard that does not have any slaves, on master failure a new master is created on an available node.
+Note: If slave HA is enabled for a database that does not have any slave shards, the failover creates a new master on an available node.
 The data from the original master is lost but a new master is available for new transactions.
 This is a typical for caching use cases.

 ## Grace Period

-By default, RS has a X second grace period before new slave shards are created.
+By default, slave HA has a X second grace period before new slave shards are created.
 To configure this grace period from rladmin, run:

     rladmin tune cluster slave_ha_grace_period <time_in_seconds>